hypothesis2304/GAN-Implementations/README.md

 These are my implementations of GAN's using Tensorflow.
-Since, i am new to this, my implementations face problems like MODE COLLAPSE (working on it to resolve).
+Since, i am new to this, my implementations are facing problems like MODE COLLAPSE (i am working on it).